 3 - Fresh Corn with Milk and Butte

-If you have fresh corn on hand, you can still make a great substitute for creamed corn.
-Start by cutting the kernels off of 2-3 ears of corn, then blend half of them with a bit of milk until smooth.
+If you have fresh corn on hand, you can still make a great substitute for creamed corn (use sweet corn, Zea mays var. saccharata, for the best sweetness).

 4 - Corn Puree with a Splash of Cream